LezWatch/LezWatch/_writing/shows.md

 Separate multiple ship names with commas

-### Queer Plotline Timeline
+### Queer Plots Timeline

-Write up an overview of the plotlines that are gay.
+Write up an overview of the plot lines that are gay.
 If only three seasons are gay, just talk about those three seasons.

 ### Notable Lez-Centric Episodes